 Culminating Nursing Courses

-NURS 440 Prep for Licensure
+NURS Capstone Clinical

+425/426

 NURS 432 Capstone Seminar

-NURS 425 Capstone Clinical
+NURS 440 Preparation for Licensure

-\Unfinished cognates should be completed at SAU once accepted to the SON; unless petition is granted.
+Unfinished cognates should be completed at SAU once accepted to the SON unless petition is granted.

 Course Failure

 A grade of "C+" or lower is considered a nursing course failure.
 A student who fails any NURS course may repeat that course one time as space is available and with approval from the Admissions & Progressions Committee.
 When repeating any NURS course, the student must obtain an overall course grade of 82%.
 In addition, an 82% in the test category for NURS courses: 120, 200, 220, 300, 322, 400, and 420 is required.
 Failing a NURS course for the second time results in out of program (OOP) status.
 Re-application to the nursing program will be considered on an individual basis.